Helmets and safe cycling

 - Be seen by drivers and other road users in hours of darkness or bad weather.
-Although not mandatory, cyclists should wear brightly coloured, or at night reflective, clothing at night to increase visibility.
+Although not mandatory, cyclists should wear brightly coloured or reflective clothing to increase visibility.

-- Lights and reflectors on your bike are mandatory, including a flashing or steady white light on the front of the bicycle and a flashing or steady red light on the rear of the bicycle need to be clearly visible for at least 200 metres.
+- Lights and reflectors on your bike are mandatory if you ride at night or in any weather conditions that reduce visibility.
+This includes a flashing or steady white light on the front of the bicycle and a flashing or steady red light on the rear of the bicycle that needs to be clearly visible for at least 200 metres.
 A red reflector is required on the rear of the bicycle that is visible for at least 50m when light is projected onto it by a vehicle’s headlight on low beam.
 You need two yellow side reflectors on each wheel and yellow pedal reflectors on both sides of each pedal.

 - Ride to conditions, slow down in wet weather and allow enough distance to brake.
 Monitor your speed, as riding too fast can put you and others at risk.
 If overtaking pedestrians or other cyclists leave a safe distance and enough time to pass.

-- Cyclists can ride two abreast ride on the road, with up to 1.5m between riders.
+- Cyclists can ride two abreast on the road, with up to 1.5m between riders.

 - It is illegal to ride less than 2m behind a vehicle.

 - Cyclists cannot pass on the left of a vehicle that is turning left.

 - Cyclists are not permitted to ride their bikes on freeways or in pedestrian malls.

 - Cyclists can use the left lane of a roundabout when turning right, but must give way to vehicles exiting a roundabout.